-Simon Smith explains what needs to be considered to scale up your business.
+Simon Smith FCCA explains what needs to be considered and actioned in order to scale-up a business.

-If you’re like most early stage business owners, you’re more than likely to have started out small and flexible with a feasible idea.
-Your vision will be to become profitable and then scale the business.
-Or, at the other end of the spectrum, you may not be sure where you see your business idea going.
+The likelihood is your vision will be to become profitable and then perhaps scale the business.
+Or, you may not be sure where your business idea is heading.
 In reality, very few ideas translate into a scalable business model.
-Have you considered how this might occur in your organisation?
+Have you considered how this might occur in your enterprise?

 When the answer isn’t so obvious, you need to understand what it means to be scalable before you decide if you really want your business to take that path.
 It may not be possible to achieve.
 In this post we look at the key aspects for growth you need to think about.

 What you need to consider prior to significant growth